 Community Expansion Grant Applications

-Remember, proposals will be accepted through July 31, 2015 at 8:00 p.m.
+Remember, proposals will be accepted through July 13, 2015 at 8:00 p.m.
 EST/ 5:00 p.m.
 PST.
-No applications will be accepted after the July31st deadline.
+No applications will be accepted after the July 13th deadline.
 Applications will not be accepted via email, fax or mail.
 Applications must be submitted on-line through the link below.
 To access the application, you must complete the pre-screening checklist (link below).
 Only organizations able to answer 'Yes' to all five questions will be eligible for their application to be reviewed.
 There is no "save" function on the application, so the application must be completed in one sitting.
 To preview the pre-screening questions and application, click HERE.
-Once you are prepared to answer the questions and supply the information needed, then start the application by clicking on the program grant pre-screening checklist below.
+The grant process will be posted on Friday May 22nd.

 COMMUNITY EXPANSION GRANT PRE-SCREENING CHECKLIST